bigtlb/WinFormMarkup/README.md

 # WinFormMarkup

-A more concise syntax for working with .Net Core Windows Forms.
+A more concise, flexible, and extensible syntax for working with .Net Core Windows Forms.

 Inspired by [TornadoFX][1] and [Xamarin Community Toolkit C# Markup][2].
 WinFormMarkup is a set of extension methods that make it easier to create Windows Forms in a cleaner, more declarative manner.